-HUD Response: The comments refer not to the rule itself, but to the AFFH Data appreciates the very useful feedback that commenters provided on the Data Documentation paper.
+HUD Response: The comments refer not to the rule itself, but to the AFFH Data Documentation paper that was posted online concurrently with the proposed rule.
+HUD appreciates the very useful feedback that commenters provided on the Data Documentation paper.
 These comments will be used in developing and refining the Assessment Tool and the related data tool.